Centralized Student Services

 - other considerations, as appropriate

-Applicants to The PROGRAM are expected to apply by January 18, 2019, at 16:00.
+Applicants to The PROGRAM are expected to apply by February 5, 2024, at 21:00.
 Late applications are not accepted.
-Interviews dates are tentatively scheduled for January 28 and 29, 2019.
-It is possible to make arrangements for the interview to be held via video conference.
-Successful candidates will be notified 1-2 weeks after the interviews are concluded.
+Interviews dates are tentatively scheduled for the afternoon of February 20 and 22.
+The interviews will be held via video conference.
 Please email your cover letter and CV to email@example.com

 For general information on Holland Bloorview, please see our welcome page.
 For further information regarding The PROGRAM, please contact: